 Both processes are implemented using TSS protocols.
 TSS groups can reform as nodes leave and join the network.
 This is known as dynamic re-grouping.

-Each Swingby Node operator needs to own and stake SWINGBY tokens for their Swingby Node to be considered eligible to:
+Each Swingby node operator needs to own and stake SWINGBY tokens for their metanodes to be considered eligible to:

 Participate in the creation of custodial addresses

-The staking of SWINGBY tokens itself is done on the Binance chain, where SWINGBY exists.
-The staking is then announced on the Swingby network as follows.
+The staking of SWINGBY tokens itself is done on the Binance Chain where the SWINGBY token exists.
+Once it is done, the staking is used on the Swingby network as follows.

 We expect some amount of network churn in the Swingby network.
 If many peers leave, leaving fewer than t peers left to sign transactions, the TSS group has effectively lost control over the custodial wallets.
 This is a scenario that we want to avoid.